PacoReinaCampo/MPSoC-NTM/doc/isa/or1k/markdown/instructions/opcode-descriptions.md

 | `rtrans.tensor.d`  | `Calculate the transpose of the double-precision tensor value in frs1, then write the result to frd`                             |
 | `rdiff.tensor.d`   | `Calculate the differentiation of the double-precision tensor value in frs1, then write the result to frd`                       |
 | `rint.tensor.d`    | `Calculate the integration of the double-precision tensor value in frs1, then write the result to frd`                           |
-: RV64RALG - "RV64RALG Standard Extension for Double-Precision Floating-Point (+ RV32RALG)"
+: RV64RALG - "RV64RALG Expanded Extension for Real Linear Algebra (+ RV32RALG)"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|